Interview Nicolas Pinard, Manager of the Factory Sport Games in Chazay

 NP: For the moment, it is not in the objectives.
 I would be very keen to train myself and at least do some initiation.
 After on the competition part, we'll see if we find people.

--The professionalization of padel can it be a lever for the development of tennis clubs?
+-Can the professionalization of padel be a lever for the development of tennis clubs?

-NP: I think that in any case all the tennis clubs that are in difficulty, would make a serious mistake not to install tennis courts. padel in their club.
-If they want to survive, they have to go.
-After, like futsal with football, people will come back to tennis if they are really fans of tennis, but we must not miss the movement because it is an additional financial entry.
+NP: I think that in any case all the tennis clubs that are in difficulty would make a serious mistake not to install padel courts in their club.
+If they want to survive, they have to go there.
+Afterwards, like futsal with football, people will come back to tennis if they are really fans of tennis, but we must not miss the movement because it is an additional financial source.

 -Do you think the Federation of Padel will become independent in the coming years?

-NP: I don't know, if they are with it it is because they do not have the means to do differently.
-There is no obligation of the FFT but it is true that they have recovered the padel so as not to lose licensees and to have an impact on them and recover their games.
+NP: I don't know, if they are with it is because they do not have the means to do differently.
+There is no obligation from the FFT but it is true that they recovered the padel so as not to lose licensees and to have an impact on it and recover their games.

-- What is your view on the evolution of padel since 5 years ?
+– What is your view on the evolution of padel over the past 5 years?

-NP: We can see that it takes, but it's something slow.
+NP: We can see that it is taking off but it is something slow.
 The observation is that we are far from Spain.
-What is worrying, in our area, is that we see more complex of padel closed that stand or open.
+What is worrying, in our area, is that we see more padel complexes closed than maintained or opened.

 Antoine Sarroste